bondjimbond/islandora_orphaned_objects/README.md

 ## Introduction

-When a parent collection is deleted, in some cases its child objects are not.
+When a parent object is deleted via its parent's context, its child objects are not removed.
 These objects become orphaned, their RELS-EXT proclaiming a relationship with a parent that no longer exists.
 These objects become lost in the repository, taking up space and occasionally turning up unexpectedly in search results.

 Islandora Orphaned Objects finds these orphans, creates a list, and provides the option to purge them.
-Currently restricted to standard objects with an "isMemberOfCollection" relationship.
-Page objects and other features to be added soon.
+Works with the following types of orphaned object:

+* Standard objects with the isMemberOfCollection relationship
+* Paged content objects with the isMemberOf relationship (including Newspaper Issues, Newspaper Pages, and Book Pages)

 ## Requirements